meetecho/janus-gateway/README.md

 	-k, --cert-key=filename       HTTPS/DTLS certificate key
 	-S, --stun-server=filename    STUN server(:port) to use, if needed (e.g.,
 								  gateway behind NAT, default=none)
+	-1, --nat-1-1=ip              Public IP to put in all host candidates, assuming a 1:1 NAT is in place (e.g., Amazon EC2 instances, default=none)
 	-E, --ice-enforce-list=list   Comma-separated list of the only interfaces to use for ICE gathering; partial strings are supported (e.g., eth0 or eno1,wlan0,